 Since it’s a work of devotional instruction, I didn’t find it often needed a lot of elucidation.
 You may agree or disagree with the author’s advice, but it is the most helpful volume I’ve come across on Christian contemplation.
 I love that this work, from the Middle Ages, shows us that meditation isn’t just for Eastern religions, and isn’t New Age-y at all.
 It’s very old-agey, in actuality.

-For the Lent and Easter seasons of 2022 (March 2 – June 4), I’ll be taking one chapter per day of Julian of Norwich’s Revelations of Divine Love (click the link for the version I’m using) to read aloud and providing a bit of reflection or a question to ponder as a podcast offering.
+For the Lent and Easter seasons of 2022 (March 2 – June 4), I read one chapter per day of Julian of Norwich’s Revelations of Divine Love (click the link for the version I’m using) aloud and provided a bit of reflection or a question to ponder as a podcast offering.
 To find the podcast, click the image above.